aadilmoghal/SF1/README.md

 The board has been designed in order for users to make posts of tasks needed for completion.
 The board allows users to move tasks from left to right from 'To do' to 'Completion'.

 # Front End
+Below is my final front end for the CRUD Application.

 # Testing